aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

-Last update: Thu Dec 26 05:08:38 2024
+Last update: Fri Dec 27 05:08:27 2024

 ### Let's play! 🎮